Redacted sample

 See what a Question Pack looks like.

-This sample shows the report structure buyers and buyer agents receive after uploading disclosure PDFs.
+This sample shows the report structure buyers and buyer agents receive after sending or uploading disclosure PDFs.
+Your first requested pack is free.

 Disclosure Question Pack